Craft Passion

 raccoon crochet pattern

 After a few nights of training, Jr. Rakku did it.
-He could spar with Mr Furu in their practice sessions and sometimes win too.
+He could spar with Mr. Furu in their practice sessions and sometimes win too.
 But most importantly, he had fun spending time learning a new skill with a friend.

-Now, he can teach his cousin, Ruki the sock raccoon this new skill too.
+Now, he can teach his cousin, Ruki the sock raccoon, this new skill too.

 Look at how much Jr. Rakku is enjoying himself under the falling maple leaves during fall.
 The leaves fall onto the ground, forming a sweet-smelling soft bed that rustles as he walks through them.
 It’s a little chilly sitting in the leaves, but he doesn’t feel it much because of his thick fur.
 What a nice, peaceful life it is – no arguments, no fights, all easy-going fun with the freedom to do what he loves.

-This raccoon amigurumi intends to love every moment of this life.
+This crochet raccoon amigurumi intends to love every moment of this life.
 After all, we only live once, right?

 raccoon amigurumi